 LMI data powered by LMI for All

 - Most entrants have a degree in an engineering discipline.
-Relevant subjects are manufacturing engineering, production engineering, software enginering, mechanical engineering or electrical engineering.
+Relevant subjects are manufacturing engineering, production engineering, software engineering, mechanical engineering or electrical engineering.

 - Entry for degree courses are normally 4-5 Highers including Maths and a science or technological subject.

-- You might be able to enter with a relevant Higher National Certificate (HNC) or Higher National Diploma (HND).
+- You might be able to enter with a relevant HNC or HND.
 For entry to an HNC or HND course you normally need 1-2 Highers plus some subjects at National 5.